 The Lumberton High School Marching Band will be selling concessions to raise money to buy new uniforms.

-After Family Fourth was delayed, the Lumberton City Council voted not to reschedule the show.
-But the council reversed itself in a split vote, with council members in favor citing phone calls from constituents who wanted the fireworks show to be held.
+After Family Fourth was delayed, the Lumberton City Council voted not to reschedule the show, citing the cost, and the concern that a lot of people would be out of town during the long holiday weekend.
+But the council reversed itself in a split vote, with council members in favor citing phone calls from constituents who said they wanted the fireworks show to be held.

 The city was obligated by contract to pay the fireworks vendor, Zambelli Fireworks of Pennsylvania, half the cost of the show, $7,800, even if the show was not performed.
 The cost of the event, with $15,600 going to the vendor, is now expected to surpass $20,000 because of additional costs, including paying police officers overtime.